 In addition, the Company is to be given the ability to transfer own shares as consideration to third parties, provided this is done for the purpose of acquiring companies, parts of companies, equity interests in companies, or other assets, or to effect business combinations.
 Stockholders' subscription rights will also be disapplied in the process.
 The Company competes on a global basis.
 It must at all times be in a position to act quickly and flexibly in national and international markets.
 This also includes the ability to merge with other companies to improve its competitive position, or to acquire companies, parts of companies, and equity interests in companies.
 Particularly in connection with the acquisition of companies or parts of companies, it may, in addition, make sense from an economic perspective to also acquire other assets such as those which make an economic contribution to the company or part of the company.
 In individual cases, the optimal implementation in terms of the Company's interests involves executing a business combination or acquisition by providing shares in the acquiring company.
-Experience also shows that the provision of shares in the acquiring company is often demanded as consideration in business combinations and for attractive acquisition targets, both in international and national markets.
-The ability to grant shares for these purposes is already provided for by Authorized Capital I in Article 4 of the Articles of Incorporation.
-In addition, however, the aim is to permit the option to grant Company shares for these purposes without having to implement a capital increase, which takes longer and is also associated with higher administrative costs, due in particular to the requirement to record the transaction in the commercial register.
-Furthermore, the Board of Management's authorization to make use of Authorized Capital I will expire on April 28, 2019.
+In addition, experience shows that the provision of shares in the acquiring company is also demanded as consideration in business combinations and for attractive acquisition targets, both in international and national markets.
 The proposed authorization is intended to give the Company the necessary scope to allow it to exploit any opportunities which may arise for business combinations or acquisitions quickly and flexibly.
 This would not be possible if subscription rights are granted; neither would the associated advantages for the Company be achievable.
 Should such plans become more specific, the Board of Management will examine carefully whether or not it should make use of the authorization to grant own shares.
 When determining relative valuations, the Board of Management will ensure that stockholders' interests are adequately safeguarded.
 Generally, when valuing the shares being granted as consideration, the Board of Management will be guided by the market price of the Company's shares.
-It is not, however, the intention to have an automatic link to the market price, especially so as not to call the results of negotiations into question because of market price fluctuations.
+This generally prevents stockholders for whom subscription rights are disapplied from being economically disadvantaged.